firstdraft/appdev-lessons/lessons/some-more-ruby-methods.md

 5551234.to_s(:phone) # => "555-1234"
 ```

-In addition to providing a `Symbol` to the `to_s` method, you can provide an _additional_ `Hash`[^Hash] argument to tweak the some finer details about how we want to format the Float.
+In addition to providing a `Symbol` to the `to_s` method, you can provide an _additional_ `Hash` argument to tweak the some finer details about how we want to format the Float.

 ```ruby
 1235551234.to_s(:phone, { :area_code => true }                     # => "(123) 555-1234"
 1235551234.to_s(:phone, { :country_code => 1 } )                   # => "+1-123-555-1234"
 1235551234.to_s(:phone, { :area_code => true, :extension => 555 }) # => (123) 555-1234 x 555
 ```

-[^Hash]: A `Hash` is another Class is Ruby that.
-See the Hash chapter.
-Until you read that chapter, just be aware that this kind of formatting is possible and easy to do in a Rails application.

 ##### Currency